TrevorLaNouette/UFOs/README.md

 # UFOs
 ## Overview of the analysis:
 Using HTML, Javascript and Cascading Style Sheets, I was taked with creating a website that pulls data from a data from a file and organizes it on a table then filers the data by the date input by the user.
 I was then asked to add additional filter criteria so that the data could be more specifically filtered.
-I was asked to add city, state, country, and shape to our available filters.
+I was asked to add city, state, country, and shape to the available filters.

 ## Results: